 The above is the sort of cover letters that help our readers have some context for your work.
 Many emerging writers submit five, even ten works over the course of a few years, before a story or poem breaks through–but we remember the near-misses and enjoy reading them and watching the development of writers as they work on their craft.

 The art of translation provides a critical avenue into new literary forms and psychological landscapes: if you are a translator working on an original work in a non-English language, we want to see it.
 If you would like to study the art of translation, consider our publisher’s interview with the legendary translator Gregory Rabassa, who translated One Hundred Years of Solitude and Hopscotch into English, to get a clear idea on how to pursue life as a translator.
 Once you’re ready, submit your translation here.

 We reject the notion that any guidance can be given about poetry.
 However, if you desire specifics:

 We seek poetry that is singular in both its vision and voice, regardless of form, style, or content.
 You are invited to submit between 3 to 5 unpublished poems.
 If you are working on longer or book-length projects, feel free to submit an excerpt up to 5 pages.
 Before sharing your work with us, please familiarize yourself with recent issues of NWR.

 We are open to graphic narratives, comics, or other works that blur the line between illustration and narrative.
 Think Persepolis, Habibi, Maus.
-Send it over!
+Send it over by submitting here.

-To stay in touch with the process of our relaunch, please follow Northwest Review on Twitter.
+To stay in touch with us, please follow Northwest Review on Twitter.